 Conservation Efforts in Minnesota

-Several known Minnesota localities of P. fontana are protected including the Cedar Creek Ecosystem Science Reserve and Helen Allison Savanna Scientific and Natural Area (SNA) in Anoka County, Roscoe Prairie SNA and St. Wendel Tamarack Bog SNA in Stearns County and the Seven Sisters Prairie (TNC) in Otter Tail County.
-Because similar habitats have been sampled elsewhere in the state without success, P. fontana appears to be very uncommon in Minnesota.
+Several known Minnesota localities of P. fontanus are protected including the Cedar Creek Ecosystem Science Reserve and Helen Allison Savanna Scientific and Natural Area (SNA) in Anoka County, Roscoe Prairie SNA and St. Wendel Tamarack Bog SNA in Stearns County, and Seven Sisters Prairie (TNC) in Otter Tail County.
+Because similar habitats have been sampled elsewhere in the state without success, P. fontanus appears to be very uncommon in Minnesota.
 It is possible that future sampling with waders or from boats may produce additional records, and any new records will be of interest.